cesario913/White-Boards-Photos/README.md

 > I am learning opencv for python for this purpose when i have a basic version of what i want it to do i will upload to this repo.

-# Objectives

-The goal is to make it easy to take pictures of your whiteboard, and access them from a computer as png or svg (lighter and scalable).

-# Who is this for ?

-This object is meant to be both for archival purposes and to digitalize what you wrote, drew, etc that allows you to use it in a lot of different places.
-If you are someone that uses a lot your whiteboard and takes a lot of pictures of it you could benefit from having a specialized tool.

-Solutions to this problem already exist like the [logitech scribe](https://www.logitech.com/en-us/products/video-conferencing/room-solutions/scribe.960-001332.html) but i want to have my take on it and make it more afordable.

-> If you have ideas or toughts about this project feel free to tell me in the discussions tab.

 # How to build it ?